thehen19/x.exe/README.md

 a simple malware i created use at your own risk

 ONLY RUN IN A VM I WILL DESTROY YOU SYSTEM

+I AM NOT RESPONABLE FOR ANY DAMAGES CAUSED BY THIS MALWARE